unclecheese/silverstripe-dashboard/README.md

 ## Note on Google Analytics Panel

-You need to add your Google Analytics config information to the project config.php:
+You need to add your Google Analytics config information to the project config.yml:
 ```yaml
 DashboardGoogleAnalyticsPanel:
   email: [XXXXX]@developer.gserviceaccount.com